 There are times when it is necessary to help the delivery along using forceps or a vacuum extractor.
 Forceps resemble two large salad spoons, and the doctor uses them to guide the baby's head out of the birth canal.
 Vacuum extraction uses a soft plastic cup that is applied to the baby's head and stays in place by suction.
 There is a handle on the cup that allows the doctor to use this to assist with delivery through the birth canal.
 The choice between using forceps or a vacuum extractor is usually made by the doctor.

-These methods are sometimes used during:
+These methods are sometimes in these cases:

-- Signs of fetal distress
+- During signs of fetal distress

 - A difficult delivery due to the baby's position

 - The mother is too tired to push, or has a medical problem that makes it dangerous for her to push

 The second stage of labor can take a long time, and it may be tempting to ask for a little help with a vacuum or forceps.
 But studies suggest that the safest route, for your bottom and for your baby, is to deliver without a vacuum or forceps.
 Assisted delivery is associated with more severe tears and more urinary and bowel problems for mom.
 Moreover, babies delivered with vacuums or forceps may have bump or bruises from their hasty exit through the birth canal.
 That's why your health care provider will not use forceps or vacuum unless there's a compelling reason to help speed up delivery.